ijebu-rain-caller/starting_out/README.md

 # starting_out

-So basically, this is the birth of my coding journey, its me fooling around with basic python concepts like variables , strings, classes and other data structures.
+So basically, this is the birth of my coding journey, its me fooling around with basic python concepts like variables , functions, classes and other data structures.

 Take a peek into the mind of a data noob!